marhar/sundries/vim/README.md

-to ~/.vim/colors:

-mhcolor.vim
+mhcolor.vim to ~/.vim/colors

-delek.vim
-delek2.vim
+vimrc to ~/.vimrc